-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishme nts since last quarterly report RMNCAH : Impact Ensure that essential RMNCAH services are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic.
-Address any stock-outs of essential RMNCAH commodities Q4 2020 The country (with support from GFF) is undertaking an analysis of the impact of the COVID-19 pandemic on RMNCAH services NTDs Given the high coverage of Preventive Chemotherapy (PC) for Schistosomiasis and Soil Transmitted Helminths, implement preventive chemotherapy for trachoma and work to increase the preventive chemotherapy coverage for lymphatic filariasis and onchocerciasis including by putting in place the necessary waivers for the donated medicines.
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report NTDs Given the high coverage of Preventive Chemotherapy (PC) for Schistosomiasis and Soil Transmitted Helminths, implement preventive chemotherapy for trachoma and work to increase the preventive chemotherapy coverage for lymphatic filariasis and onchocerciasis including by putting in place the necessary waivers for the donated medicines.
 Ensure that NTD interventions including Mass Drug Administration, vector control and Morbidity Management and Disability Prevention are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
-This includes prioritising key necessary catch up activities Q4 2021 By using COVID-19 sensitive guidelines, Cameroon maintained NTD case detection and treatment in the health facilities.
-In October - November 2020, the country organised a transmission assessment; in December 2020 the country organized MDA for onchocerciasis, schistosomiasis, Soil Transmitted Helminths and Yaws.
-The MDA for trachoma is ongoing.
-The country is also working on the MDA reports and these will be shared with WHO once completed.
+This includes prioritising key necessary catch up activities Q4 2021 By using Covid-19 sensitive guidelines, Cameroon maintained the NTD case detection and treatment in the health facilities.
+In October - November 2020, the country organized a transmission assessment; in December 2020 the country organized MDA for Onchocerciasis, Schistosomaisis and Soil Transmitted Helminths and Yaws.
+The MDA for trachoma was conducted in March 2021.
+The country is also working on the MDAs reports and will be shared with WHO once completed